-Ah, Spanish Rice.
-It makes me think of one of my favorite Mexican restaurants in my home town – the type of place that serves huge combo plates of Spanish Rice, refried beans and carnitas, all covered in cheese.
-For years I ate Spanish Rice in restaurants and for some reason was overwhelmed by the idea of making it at home, but once I looked at a few recipes, I saw how easy it really was.
-When I finally made it myself, I couldn’t believe I hadn’t done it before.
+This recipe makes me think of one of my favorite Mexican restaurants in my home town – the type of place that serves huge combo plates of rice, refried beans and carnitas, all covered in cheese.

 We’re moving next week, which means this week we’re starting to pack everything we own into boxes, and we’re eating everything that’s not part of our most basic food storage.
 All I have left to cook with is basic, shelf-safe staples, (along with my weekly produce) and the most essential cookware.
 Luckily, this recipe only requires 5 or 6 basic ingredients, and a pot.

-I cheated a little in calling this 5 ingredient Spanish Rice, because I added diced green chiles to mine, but the chiles are totally optional.
-The great thing about Spanish Rice is that once you have the recipe and process down, you can make however you’d like depending on your tastes or what you have in the pantry.
+I cheated a little in calling this 5 ingredient rice, because I added diced green chiles to mine, but the chiles are totally optional.
+The great thing about this recipe is that once you have the recipe and process down, you can make however you’d like depending on your tastes or what you have in the pantry.
 Sometimes I like to add fresh peppers and onions, change up the spices, or substitute salsa for tomato sauce.

 This recipe was also perfect for a moving week because it’s so simple and quick to prepare.
 It literally takes 5 minutes to get everything ready, then it cooks for 20 minutes, and it’s done.

 One step I really don’t recommend that you skip when making Spanish Rice is lightly toasting the rice before you cook it.
 The first few times I made Spanish Rice, the recipes I worked from didn’t say to toast the rice, and I was always disappointed by the texture; it turned out too clumpy and mushy for my taste.